Vallejo Optometry Group

 Yes — from infants to teenagers.
 Our pediatric exams are designed for young patients with calm rooms, age-appropriate techniques, and patient teaching.
 Many of our pediatric patients return as adults.

-What is myopia control and at what age can my child start?
+What is myopia management and at what age can my child start?

 Myopia control is a clinical approach to slow the progression of nearsightedness in children.
 Treatment options include orthokeratology, low-dose atropine, and MiSight lenses.
 Children as young as age 6 can begin once myopia is confirmed.